Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

    code, but it should only be used if the return value was not addrefed (and so it can only be used if the return value is kept alive by the callee until at least the binding method has returned).
--  WebIDL callback interfaces in sequences, dictionaries, owning unions, and variadic arguments are represented by `RefPtr<Foo>` if nullable and [`OwningNonNull<Foo>`](#owningnonnull-t) otherwise.
+-  Web IDL callback interfaces in sequences, dictionaries, owning unions, and variadic arguments are represented by `RefPtr<Foo>` if nullable and [`OwningNonNull<Foo>`](#owningnonnull-t) otherwise.